 Cognitive Benefits of Vitamin B-6

 Vitamin B-6 helps produce mood-regulating hormones and neurotransmitters, which are chemicals like serotonin and norepinephrine.
-These substances help cells in your body communicate with one another.
+These substances help nerve cells in your body communicate with one another.
 While significant B-6 deficiencies are not common, symptoms include nervousness, irritability, depression, difficulty concentrating and short-term memory loss.
 Clearly, vitamin B-6 not only is important for memory and cognitive function but also is essential to overall mental health.
 Quality food sources include poultry, tuna, salmon, shrimp, beef liver, dairy products, lentils, beans, spinach, carrots, sunflower seeds and whole grains.

 Folate and Mental State